IDIL Graduate Program: Training in and for Research atUM 9 New Tracks Now Available

 With its brand-new graduate program, called the Interdisciplinary & In-lab Graduate Program, the University of Montpellier is preparing to welcome French and international students starting in the 2022 academic year through eight new master’s programs and one engineering program, all taught in English.
-The goal is to increase the University of Montpellier’s international reach and strengthen education driven by and focused on research.
+The goal is to increase the University of Montpellier’s international reach and strengthen education focused on and driven by research.
 A true academic innovation.

-The introduction to interdisciplinarity offered by the IDIL program is designed to expose students to new cross-disciplinary skills that they can apply in their professional lives to adapt to new societal challenges.
-The IDIL graduate program is structured around our institution’s three core themes—“nourish, care, and protect”—by encouraging students to break down disciplinary barriers and explore other fields: for example, a student in the Global Change: Earth and Water Sciences track can take introductory courses in Comparative Politics and Public Policy, enabling them to better understand how political decisions are made and to be able to inform those decisions.
+The introduction to interdisciplinarity offered by the IDIL program is designed to equip students with new cross-disciplinary skills that they can apply in their professional lives to adapt to new societal challenges.
+The IDIL graduate program is structured around our institution’s three signature themes—“nourish, care, and protect”—by encouraging students to break down disciplinary barriers and explore other fields: for example, a student in the Global Change: Earth and Water Sciences track can take introductory courses in Comparative Politics and Public Policy, enabling them to better understand how political decisions are made and to be able to inform those decisions.

 Finally, involving students in research labs early on helps strengthen the connection between the master’s program and the transition to a Ph.D. program.
-Indeed, the personalized support provided by mentors and academic advisors—tailored to each student’s research project—helps students integrate into their future professional environment, thereby facilitating the transition to a Ph.D. program.
+Indeed, the personalized support provided by mentors and academic advisors—tailored to each student’s specific goals—helps students integrate into their future professional environment, thereby facilitating the transition to a Ph.D. program.

 A wide variety of subjects and resources

 The IDIL graduate program consists of eight master’s tracks and one engineering track.
-These master’s programs span several disciplinary fields: ecology and evolution, biology and health, agricultural sciences, chemistry, science and policy, management, modeling, and geology and hydrology.
-The engineering track, meanwhile, operates under the same laboratory immersion model as the master’s programs, but is specifically designed for students enrolled at the École nationale supérieure de chimie, the Institut Agro Montpellier, and Polytech Montpellier.
+These master’s programs span several disciplinary fields: ecology and evolution, biology and health, agricultural sciences, chemistry, political science, management, modeling, and geology and hydrology.
+The engineering track, meanwhile, operates under the same laboratory immersion model as the master’s programs but is specifically designed for students enrolled at the École nationale supérieure de chimie, the Institut Agro Montpellier, and Polytech Montpellier.

 “These master’s programs are just the first in a long list.
 IDIL promotes learning through and for research in a rich and diverse environment.
-This is reflected in the wide range of programs offered, as well as the resources available within each one.
-IDIL is designed for curious and self-motivated students who want to take an active role in their education.
+This is reflected in the many programs offered, as well as the resources available within each one.
+IDIL is designed for curious and independent students who want to take an active role in their education.
 However, they are “supported” throughout the program by tutors and mentors.
-We hope that the certainty of receiving an internship stipend will also encourage students facing financial difficulties to be less hesitant about pursuing a master’s degree,” explained Mathieu Sicard and Agnès Fichard-Caroll,the co-leaders of the IDIL project.
+We also hope that the certainty of receiving an internship stipend will encourage students facing financial difficulties to be less hesitant about pursuing a master’s degree,” explained Mathieu Sicard and Agnès Fichard-Caroll,the co-leaders of the IDIL project.

 Practical information: